Coolifting Beauty Gun in Beverly Hills, Los Angeles, and Newport Beach

-Los Alamitos, CA -- (ReleaseWire) -- 01/04/2022 --ProMed Solutions, the leader in aesthetic and cosmetic new and used equipment, is proud to be the exclusive United States distributor of the Coolifting Beauty Gun in Beverly Hills, Los Angeles, Newport Beach, Pasadena, Torrance, and the surrounding areas.
-The Coolifting Beauty Gun offers a fast, convenient option to help remove years from facial tissues in only minutes.
+Los Alamitos, CA -- (ReleaseWire) -- 01/06/2022 --ProMed Solutions, the leader in aesthetic and cosmetic new and used equipment, is proud to offer several treatment options for the Coolifting Beauty Gun in Beverly Hills, Los Angeles, Newport Beach, Pasadena, Torrance, and the surrounding areas.
+As a fast, convenient platform for aesthetic treatments, the Coolifting Beauty Gun system is a great new tool for offices, clinics, hospitals and more.

-The sessions for a Coolifting Beauty Gun last only 5 minutes, and covers areas of the face including the outline of the eyes, the forehead, cheeks, and lip areas.
-This is a non-invasive treatment that allows for facial rejuvenation that is durable and works with the immediate lifting effect after the first treatment.
+The first treatment option is the one that is most common for patients, and that is the main Coolifting treatment.
+This treatment is for an anti-aging and luminosity effect.
+The formula contains hyaluronic acid and tighteners, and is indicated for all skin types.
+It is designed to easily and quickly treat the entire face to achieve a general lifting effect that smooths and illuminates the skin, with special attention to the areas most punished by wrinkles both expression and gravitational: eye contour, forehead, eyebrows, cheeks and labial area.

-The combination of cool with the pressure applied on the skin delivers a supply of a proprietary hyaluronate facial solution.
-This application increases the natural stay-youthful elements on the surface of the skin.
-The CO2 gas flow increases the acceptance of solution with the tensors Sorghum Bicolor Stalk Juice and Wheat Protein.
-This results in increased hydration and an overall lifted appearance of the skin.
+A second option is referred to as the CoolClear treatment, and is just like the Coolifting option but with a few additions.
+This formulation adds a clearing effect to the anti-aging one and unifies skin tone.
+Especially indicated for skins with pigmentation differences.
+Kojic Acid, Glycolic Acid and Vitamin C have been added to the original composition.

 ProMed Solutions is committed to providing the best in new and used aesthetic and cosmetic equipment.
 They serve Beverly Hills, Los Angeles, Newport Beach, Pasadena, Torrance, and the surrounding areas.